Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Experimental Results and Discussion

 \subsection{Effect of Data Quality Constraint Filter}

 In daily life, seamless wrist-worn devices can get noisy signals, which drops the quality of the derived features.
 It is not possible to collect high-quality data all the time during a day because of various reasons such as high activity level and improper use of smartwatches.
 After observing that the data quality has a major effect on the authentication performance, we applied a data quality constraint on our data.
 Suppose that the data quality of a device is 50\%.
 This means that the other half of the data is obtained by synthetic cubic interpolation data.
-Therefore, we expect that when the data is compared with other participants' data, it could not be discriminated because it lost most of the unique characteristics of the PPG data.
+Therefore, we expect that when the data is compared with other participants' data, it could not be discriminated, because it lost most of the unique characteristics of the PPG data.
 In Figure \ref{fig:eer}, we evaluated the effect of a quality threshold on EER.
-For this purpose, the evaluation has been done concerning different data quality thresholds for all devices.
 As we investigate the EER results of different device types, Samsung Gear S gives the smallest error rate 3.796\% when compared to Empatica E4 (6.77\%) and Samsung Gear S2 (13.66\%) in low data qualities.
 As the quality increases, while the error rates of Samsung Gear S (2.67\%) and Empatica E4 (4.4\%) decrease at 95\% quality threshold, Samsung Gear S2 is unable to show the same progress and eventually reaches 18.557\% equal error rate.
-None of the windows of Samsung Gear S2 exists higher than 95\% quality.
+None of the windows of Samsung Gear S2 has a higher than 95\% quality.
 The performance evaluation shows that the proposed system can effectively authenticate with small and consistent error rate which makes it reliable.